fuseraft/kiwi/README.md

 # Kiwi 🥝

-Kiwi is a light-weight general-purpose language designed for simplicity and versatility.
+Kiwi is a dynamically-typed, object-oriented programming language designed.

 ## Getting Started

 To start using Kiwi, please follow the instructions below.

 ### Docker